 Jones recognized early on that if ranchers were going to be interested in saving the bison, the bison was going to have to make himself useful in return.
 So Buffalo Jones worked diligently to identify potential markets for buffalo.

-One potential produce that bison could provide was fur.
+One potential product that bison could provide was fur.
 Fur could be collected without killing the buffalo, and it had many uses, ranging from socks to blankets.

 After scouring the area around Garden City for buffalo, Jones was alarmed to realize just how few bison were left.
 Clearly, there was no time to be lost.